Bandol, France: Wineries To Visit in the Region by Bike or Car

 Although famed for its tannic and often long-lived reds based on the Mourvèdre grape, around 70% of Bandol’s production is now Rosé.
 These wines range from delicate in style, to fuller, spicier and capable of aging.
 The full-bodied whites — which make up a tiny percentage of production — can be hard to source outside the region but many estates will have bottles open for you to try.
 This makes for a good opportunity to try something unique.

-Traveling by Bike or Car
+Traveling by Bike or Car in Bandol

 Most visitors to Bandol drive between wineries, but e-biking is a good alternative for more adventurous travelers.
 Several of the most famous estates are within very easy cycling distance of each other and the town of Cadière-d’Azur.
 Battery power offers a welcome boost when peddling up the many hills.